Frequently asked questions (FAQ)

 Part B (medical insurance) does require that Medicare beneficiaries pay a monthly premium.
 This amount can vary, depending on income level, and is often deducted from your Social Security check.

-For prescription drug coverage, you may join a stand-alone Prescription Drug Plan (PDP) or a Medicare Advantage Part C (MAPD) Plan such as ours that includes Part D as part of a comprehensive plan.
+For prescription drug coverage, you may join a stand-alone Prescription Drug Plan (PDP) or a Medicare Advantage Part C (MAPD) plan such as Aspire Health Plan that includes Part D.

 In a stand-alone plan, participants pay a monthly premium for Part D coverage.
-But with Aspire Health Plan, your prescription drug coverage is included in one combined premium for MAPD coverage.
+But with Aspire Health Plan, your prescription drug coverage is included in one combined premium — it’s all-in-one.

 Medicare Advantage plans are referred to as Medicare Part C. They are offered by private